adnangulzarbaba/FindBuyer/README.md

 - Make sure to configure your SMTP credentials in `email_sender.py`.
 - Web scraping works for specific HTML structures — may need to adapt selectors per site.
-- Protect your app with CAPTCHA/email throttling in production to avoid abuse.

 ---